-- (3) Additional Time and/or Witness(es).
-If a party in interest seeks more time than is allocated in the notice of evidentiary hearing, or intends to call additional witnesses to testify at the evidentiary hearing, that party must contact the courtroom deputy at least seven days prior to the hearing to determine if or when additional time is available for the hearing, and file and serve a supplemental Bankruptcy Rule 9014(e) notice of evidentiary hearing at least three business days prior to date set for the evidentiary hearing. - (4) Stipulation.
-Whenever possible, parties should file a stipulated Bankruptcy Rule 9014(e) notice of evidentiary hearing.
-Parties must coordinate the scheduling of an evidentiary hearing with the courtroom deputy, regardless of whether the hearing is requested by one party or by stipulation of multiple parties.
+(3) Additional Time and/or Witness(es).
+If a party in interest seeks more time than is allocated in the notice of evidentiary hearing, or intends to call additional witnesses to testify at the evidentiary hearing, that party must contact the courtroom deputy at least 7

+- days prior to the hearing to determine if or when additional time is available for the hearing, and file and serve a supplemental Fed.
+R. Bankr.
+P.Bankruptcy Rule 9014(e) notice of evidentiary hearing at least 3 business days three business days prior to date set for the evidentiary hearing. - (4) Stipulation.
+Whenever possible, parties should file a stipulated Fed.
+R. Bankr.

-(5) Court's Discretion.
-The scheduling, noticing, approval, and scope of a Bankruptcy Rule 9014(e) evidentiary hearing are within the discretion of the Court and may vary from the notice filed by the parties.
+P.Bankruptcy Rule 9014(e) notice of evidentiary hearing.
+Parties must coordinate the scheduling of an evidentiary hearing with the courtroom deputy, regardless of whether the hearing is requested by one party or by stipulation of multiple parties. - (5) Court's Discretion.
+The scheduling, noticing, approval, and scope of a Fed.
+R. Bankr.
+P. Bankruptcy Rule 9014(e) evidentiary hearing are within the discretion of the Court and may vary from the notice filed by the parties.